-Application to McMillan Student Village for new students opens on Friday 1st May 2020.
-All new students will be sent information and the application details via email on 1st May (to the email address provided during the course application process).
+Application to McMillan Student Village for new students opens on Friday the 6th May 2022.
+All new students will be sent information and the application details via email on 3rd May 2022 (to the email address provided during the course application process).
 Applications can only be made online.
-Students of Trinity Laban may not apply for rooms directly with McMillan Student Village without written permission from the Accommodation Officer at Trinity Laban.

 Rooms are allocated on a first-come, first-served basis, by date and time of receipt of the £250 holding deposit required with the completion of the online accommodation application form.
-Priority is given to new undergraduate students and disabled students with sensory impairments and those who may have difficulties with physical access in private rented accommodation.
+Priority is given to new undergraduate students, international students, those outside of London and disabled students with sensory impairments and those who may have difficulties with physical access in private rented accommodation.